rzmk/ladderz/README.md

 lz prealgebra get-factors 12 --raw
 ```

-The printed output may be:
+The printed raw output may be:

 ```console
 {1, 2, 3, 4, 6, 12}